yaw277/slire/README.md

 `deleteMany(ids: string[]): Promise<void>`

 Bulk version of `delete` that removes multiple entities identified by their IDs.
 All entities are subject to the same scope filtering and soft/hard delete behavior as the single `delete` function.
 The operation succeeds even if some of the provided IDs don't exist or don't match the scope - only the valid, in-scope entities will be deleted.

+For large inputs, the operation may run in chunks and is not atomic across chunks.
+If you need all-or-nothing behavior, run the deletion inside a transaction with `runTransaction`.

 ### find